rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

 ## The problem of fiat money

-Bitcoin was specifically designed to fix the problem of fiat money, which is the problem of politics and money, the incessant problem that has burdened human civilization throughout history.
+Bitcoin was designed to
+ fix the problem of fiat money, which is the problem of politics and money, an incessant problem that has burdened human civilization throughout history.